mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 #
 #  - the arguments from the command-line, which always take precedence
 #  - the "global" section, which sets process-wide parameters
-#  - the proxies sections which can take form of "defaults", "listen",
+#  - the proxies sections, which can take the
-#    "frontend" and "backend".
+# form of "defaults", "listen", "frontend" and "backend".
 #
-# The configuration file syntax consists in lines beginning with a keyword
+# The configuration file syntax consists of lines beginning with a keyword
-# referenced in this manual, optionally followed by one or several parameters
+# referenced in its manual, optionally followed by one or several parameters
 # delimited by spaces.
 #
 # For more details read haproxy.cfg page https://www.haproxy.org/download/1.7/doc/configuration.txt